 The Belfair is a 50:50 composite, half Jersey and half Irish Dexter.

-The Irish Jersey is a composition of the same 2 breeds, Dexter and Jersey, but other than the 50:50 ratio.
+The Irish Jersey is any other composite of Dexter and Jersey, other than the 50:50 ratio.

 BREED HERD BOOKS: Practically speaking, there can be no Belfair Registry without the Irish Jersey herd book.
-Bulls that are 75-Dexter : 25-Jersey can be bred to cows that are 25-Dexter : 75-Jersey, and produce Belfairs.
-So both herd books overlap, and the same family of cattle can be registered in one or the other registry.
+Irish Jerseys crossed together, such as a 3/4 Dexter X 1/4 Jersey bull used on a 3/4 Jersey X 1/4 Dexter cow produces a Belfair calf.
+Therefore Irish Jerseys are kept in the same herd book as Belfair cattle, and the same herd or family of cattle can be registered as one or the other composite.
 The rules and divisions defined below will apply to either registry.

 an Irish Jersey bull in his work clothes; bred by Romain LaLone, Michigan